FRINXrepo/docs-public/_posts/2017-07-12-cli-service-module-devguide.md

 ### Testing

-Please refer to the user guide section, which details how to mount a CLI device.
+Please refer to the [user guide][7] section which details how to mount a CLI device.
 If there is a new unit installed in Opendaylight, it will be possible to use the new unit's YANG model and its handlers.

 ### Choosing the right YANG models

 Before writing a custom YANG model for a unit, it is important to check whether such a model doesn't already exist.
 There are plenty of YANG models available, modeling many aspects of network device management.
-The biggest groups of models are: - Openconfig https://github.com/openconfig/public/tree/master/release/models - IETF https://github.com/YangModels/yang/tree/master/standard/ietf
+The biggest groups of models are: - Openconfig https://github.com/openconfig/public/tree/master/release/models - IETF <https://github.com/YangModels/yang/tree/master/standard/ietf>

 It is usually wiser to choose an existing YANG model instead of developing a custom one.
 Also it is very important to check for existing units already implemented for a device.
 If there are any, the best approach will most likely be to use YANG models from the same family as existing units use.